My dad lived 19 days after stopping dialysis. He was not in any pain or physical discomfort during that time.

 When my dad decided to stop dialysis, I searched the internet to find out how long we could expect him to live.
 I had heard it could take several days to several months “depending.”
-So if you’re looking for that same answer, keep in mind that not every one lives a given length of time after stopping dialysis.
-How long they live depends on how much kidney function they still have (which may maintains the blood chemistry levels longer) and whether they have other health problems.
-It also depends on what they eat and how much they eat during that time.
-In my dad’s case, he had nausea and didn’t feel like eating.
-So he didn’t eat very much at all, mostly drank orange juice and water.
-Swelling was minimal and he had urine output of less than 1/4 cup a day.
+So if you’re looking for that same answer, keep in mind that everybody is going to be different.
+How long they live depends on how much kidney function (which is required to maintain safe blood chemistry) they still have left and any other health problems that they may have.

 Relatively Easy Way to Die

 One thing my dad was scared of as he got older was being kept alive.
-He didn’t want to linger or be on a respirator.
+He didn’t want to linger or be ventilator-dependent.
 His independence was very important to him.
 He had acute kidney failure and had been on dialysis only 6 months.
 He hated dialysis.
-He hated going for treatments at the clinic and he kept deteriorating even with dialysis.
-He lost from 183 pounds to less than 120 pounds in 6 months, much of that in the last 6 weeks.
-Once he could no longer drive and didn’t have the energy to do anything but stay home, he decided his quality of life wasn’t what he wanted.
-He wanted to live until his 84th birthday—he stopped dialysis shortly before his 84th birthday and then lived 9 days after.
-He didn’t suffer at all.
-It would have been a very easy way to go for him except for the cold he caught.
-The cold lasted about a week.
+He hated going for treatments at the clinic.
+Not to mention, despite his efforts, even with dialysis, his condition just kept getting worse.
+He went from 183 pounds to less than 120 pounds in 6 months (much of that in the last 6 weeks).
+Once he could no longer drive and didn’t have the energy to leave the house, he decided that his quality of life wasn’t what he wanted.

 Dying at Home

-Dad wanted to die at home, so we three girls took care of him 24/7.
+Dad wanted to die at home, so my sisters and I took care of him 24/7.
 With about a week left, he didn’t have the energy to help us move him.
 So we had his doctor order home hospice care.
 Hospice was wonderful.
 The purpose of hospice is to keep the dying person comfortable and pain free.
-For dad that meant a bath every day and occasional Ativan for agitation.
-He wasn’t upset about dying, he knew stopping dialysis was the end for him, but some days there were so many visitors he got agitated.
+For dad, that meant a bath every day and an occasional Ativan (anti-anxiety medication) for agitation.
+It wasn’t that he was agitated about the idea of dying, he was ready, but some days there were so many visitors that he got agitated.

 The last 5 days were very easy for him.
-He slept more each day and then finally went into a coma-like state about a day before he died, although I am sure he could hear us talking to him.
-He would squeeze our hand and almost wake up.
-His lungs filled with fluids and in the end he basically drowned within a minute or so with his girls by his side.
-It was hard for us to go through, but worth knowing that it was his choice and he didn’t suffer.
+He slept more and more each day and then he finally went into a coma-like state about a day before he died.
+That being said, I am sure he could still hear us talking to him – he would squeeze our hand and seem to almost wake up.
+His organs ultimately shut down and he passed quickly with his girls by his side.